najialjarwan/github-readme-generator/README.md

 ## 🎨 Credits & Inspirations

-- Built and designed بالكامل independently
+- Built and designed fully independently
 - Inspired by the need for structured documentation and reusable workflows